Marine litter art competition with Blair Drummond Safari Park

 Where applicable, entries will be subsequently entered into Young Reporters Scotland.

 Sound interesting?
-The following should provide you with all the information you need to get involved but if you have any other questions please contact Heather.email@example.com 01786 468247.
+The following should provide you with all the information you need to get involved but if you have any other questions please contact Heather.email@example.com or call 01786 468247.

 What are we asking you to do?

-- The competition is open to all schools in the Scottish central belt.
+- The competition is open to all schools in Scotland.

 - We would like your pupils to research the marine litter problem, focussing on the pathways of litter from land to sea.